Maui > Activities > Best Memories

 To me, Maui spoke to my soul.
 It filled my cup for months to come.
 I found it a very spiritual place and I described it to all my friends as the closest place to heaven on earth that I have discovered.
 Mahalo for sharing your beautiful land with me.

 Our favorite story is that in April 2005 we were married in an intimate setting here in Bartlett, IL.
-After a little time, we realized that we never took our honeymoon (other than staying our wedding night at a local resort) and my husband asked where I would like to go.
+After a little time, we realized that we had never taken our honeymoon (other than staying our wedding night at a local resort) and my husband asked where I would like to go.
 I told him Maui since I knew someone who was recently there and said how beautiful it was.
-My husband made all of the arrangements and also arranged to renew our vows while we we're there.
+My husband made all of the arrangements and also arranged to renew our vows while we were there.
 I went shopping and found the perfect dress!
 We had just a couple of pics for our original wedding.
-We had a wonderful ceremony at sunset near big beach with LOTS of beautiful pictures!
-Our original wedding date was 4/9 and our "renewed" date was 9/4!
+We had a wonderful ceremony at sunset near Big Beach with LOTS of beautiful pictures!
+Our original wedding date was 4/9 and our “renewed” date was 9/4!
 Perfect!!
-We have vacationed each year since in September so we can be there for our "anniversary".
-We always stay out by Ka'anapali Beach.
+We have vacationed each year since September so we can be there for our “anniversary”.
+We always stay out by Kaʻanapali Beach.
 LOVE, LOVE, LOVE it!!

 Thank you so much for sharing your island with us – Aloha!!

 We were just in Maui in April and we had the most wonderful time!
 We stayed at Napili Shores and every day was marvelous.
 A great surprise to us was to discover the sea turtles at Honokeana Bay – right in our backyard.
 It was the second to last day of our holiday and someone in the hot tub asked if we had seen the turtles yet.
 Bright and early the next morning we walked over and were rewarded with at least 10 turtles playing in the water.
 My husband snorkeled with them and was amazed at how close they came to him.
 Our little girls felt they were playing hide and seek with them as they popped their heads out in different spots in the bay.